 Ground Turkey Burgers

 - 1 tablespoon melted (and slightly cooled) butter, optional

 - ¼ teaspoon salt

 - ¼ teaspoon garlic powder

 - ½ tablespoon avocado oil, or olive oil or vegetable oil

 - 1 tablespoon water

-- 1 ounce shredded cheddar cheese (or ¼ cup or about 2 tablespoons per burger)
+- 1 ounce shredded cheddar cheese, 2 tablespoons shredded cheese per burger

 - 2 burger buns